 • Your debt is not regulated by the Consumer Credit Act

-If you’ve had a visit from a HCEO officer, or a letter saying they’re going to come, call us for more advice straight away.
 This is a sign that you need help dealing with your debts.
-A HCEO will usually act quickly and can be difficult to deal with on your own.
+A HCEO will act quickly and can be difficult to deal with on your own.

-Why would a creditor use High Court enforcement officers?
+Why would a creditor use a HCEO?

 • HCEOs can be much harder to stop